GoogleFeud/ts-runtime-checks/README.md

 }
 ```

-#### ExactProps<Type>
+#### ExactProps<Type, removeExtra>

 Checks if an object has any "excessive" properties (properties which are not on the type but they are on the object).

+If `removeExtra` is true, then instead of an error getting thrown, any excessive properties will be deleted **in place** from the object.

 ```ts
 function test(req: unknown) {